-When you put the batter on the cookie sheet, space them out about an inch.
+Place then the batter on the cookie sheet, and space them out about an inch.
 We will need room to press them down but they won’t rise a whole lot while cooking.
 I used a quarter measuring cup, but you can also use an ice cream scoop!

 Here is what the cookies look like when I press them down with the flat end of a fork.
-Again, the cookies don’t rise a whole lot, so even a small amount of space between should be okay. 👍
+Again, the cookies don’t rise a whole lot, so even a tiny amount of space between should be okay. 👍

 Pumpkin Pie Oatmeal CookiesYum

 - Preheat oven to 350 degrees.
 Line baking sheet with parchment paper or spray with cooking spray.

 - Pulse the oats in food processor until roughly chopped.
 Put in a mixing bowl and mix with all of the other dry ingredients: almond flour, salt, baking powder, cinnamon, ginger, cloves, and nutmeg.